CivicActions/guidebook/docs/020-about-us/culture.md

 [AHC: Personal pronouns (slide deck)](https://docs.google.com/presentation/d/1v0Ak3oAL5ZrxywQUf1hioUe3BY-73IeaV1XNiAhb9UY/edit)

-If you have questions, concerns, or just want to practice, you can DM member of HR for support or post a question in #celebrating-diversity Slack channel.
+If you have questions, concerns, or just want to practice, you can DM member of PeopleOps for support or post a question in #celebrating-diversity Slack channel.

 ## Transparency

-### What is Radical Transparency?
+### What is Transparency?

-We talk a lot about radical transparency here at CivicActions, but what is it?
+We talk a lot about transparency here at CivicActions, but what is it?
 There are many different, often conflicting definitions for transparency in business.
 Here are some, from the book Accountability and Transparency for Peaceful Development by Kelly Ngyah.

 You can read the relevant sections for free [here](<https://books.google.com/books?id=VoY5CgAAQBAJ&pg=PT32&lpg=PT32&dq=A+management+approach+where+(ideally,)+all+decision+making+is+carried+out+publicly&source=bl&ots=L2FwOjEuGT&sig=SsrZLh2DuiFDZTpueuBPF-6fbvw&hl=en&sa=X&ved=0ahUKEwjaxbe2t-7YAhWiY98KHSH6CWYQ6AEINDAC#v=onepage&q&f=false>).